graycoreio/daffodil/.github/ISSUE_TEMPLATE/performance_issue.md

 ---
 name: Performance Issue
-about: Create a report about a perf problem.
+about: Create a report about a performance problem.
 title: '[PERF]'
 labels: 'perf'
 assignees: 'damienwebdev'